-- Students would benefit from taking fewer of the new harder GCSEs - Students should continue to study more subjects into Year 9 such as Geography, History and arts subjects to support further learning and support a better understanding of the world - Students benefit from taking at least one GCSE or other examinations in Year 10 (this was seen as overwhelmingly positive in all the feedback).
+- continue to study more subjects into year 9 such as geography, history and arts subjects to support further learning and support a better understanding of the world - benefit from taking at least one GCSE or other examinations in Year 10 (this was seen as overwhelmingly positive in student and parent feedback).

-Apart from allowing students to start their chosen subjects early, this approach has the added benefit of reducing the number of exams taken in Year 11 and spreading examination pressures across two years, whilst still leaving most assessments until Year 11.
+Apart from allowing students to start their chosen subjects early, this approach has the added benefit of reducing the number of exams taken in year 11 and spreading examination pressures across two years, whilst still leaving most assessments until year 11.